Ragura/dinkcreference/docs/guide/combat.md

 }
 ```

-3. Make sure the sprite cannot always get off scott-free (this algorithm is used in hurt and when Dink gets hit; it does not seem to always apply to Dink hitting a monster, especially when he hits it with magic):
+Step 3.
+Make sure the sprite cannot always get off scott-free (this algorithm is used in hurt and when Dink gets hit; it does not seem to always apply to Dink hitting a monster, especially when he hits it with magic):

 ```c
 if (&hits == 0)